borhae/choreapp/README.md

 A multi-user chore logging application with a Node.js backend and a frontend built with React.
 The UI uses [Tailwind CSS](https://tailwindcss.com/) themed with colors inspired by Pantone 564 and Pantone 604.

 The main `index.html` page now renders a React based chore tracker.
 The chore entry field supports autocomplete so you can reuse existing chore names quickly.
+You can also choose the weekday before adding a chore so it is logged for that day.

 You can log out at any time using the **Logout** button in the app.